Easy Buckeye Brownies Recipe

 • Vanilla- pure vanilla extract is best.
 Try our homemade vanilla extract, it’s delicious and cost effective!

 • Milk Chocolate & Heavy Whipping Cream- for the ganache on top.
-A good quality chocolate is best here, semi-sweet works well too.
+A good quality chocolate is best here, semi-sweet and dark chocolate works well too.

 How to make Buckeye Brownies

-Step by step photos showing how to make buckeye brownies.
+Step by step photos showing how to make brownie layer.

 PRO TIP: Make sure you line your baking dish with parchment paper before baking.
 This will allow you to easily lift them out of the pan and slice for serving.